Worthing Pier temporary closure (October 2024)

 Photo: Damage to Worthing Pier - the snapped pile before it was removed

-Our contractors removed the damaged pile and since then we have been working on a plan to replace it, when the conditions are safe enough for us to do so.
+Our contractors removed the damaged pile and we began working on a plan to replace it, when the conditions were safe enough for us to do so.

 Photo: Damage to Worthing Pier - the gap when the snapped pile had been removed

-The advice we have received from independent structural engineering experts is that there is a risk to public safety if people are allowed to continue using the pier in its current condition.
-The safety of the public is our priority so we have therefore temporarily closed the pier while it can be made safe to use again.
+The advice we received from independent structural engineering experts is that there was a risk to public safety if people were allowed to continue using the pier in that condition.
+The safety of the public is our priority so we therefore temporarily closed the pier while it could be made safe to use again.

-We are requesting that no one walks beneath the pier at this time, in addition to any watercraft including boats and paddleboards.
-We've written to local fishermen and harbour authorities about this.
+We requested that no one walked beneath the pier at this time, in addition to any watercraft including boats and paddleboards.
+We also wrote to local fishermen and harbour authorities about this.

 We carry out regular quarterly inspections of the pier and we believe this is the first time in more than 25 years that such an event has happened.